 A 1-5 scale works (e.g. very dissatisfied to very satisfied).

 Additional close-ended questions can be added depending on what you’re trying to learn.
-For example, you can measure your customer’s perception of the agent’s knowledge of the issue, or why a customer chose to buy your specific product, or their intended use of your product into the future.
+For example, you can measure your customer’s perception of the agent’s knowledge of the issue, why a customer chose to buy your specific product, or their intended use of your product into the future.

 Open-ended follow up questions in your CSAT surveys are recommended to get details about your customer interactions that will help you improve your support processes, products, and overall business strategy.
 Make sure to include questions such as: